crh225/angular-github-issues/README.md

 This repository searches's github for repositories.
 You can then drill down into each repository and see a list of issues for the past seven days.

+CI is set up to run lint,testing, build in aot mode for production, and to deploy to firebase.

 # Current: ngrx/redux version with multiple entities
 New features in this version include Search and Dashboard!